 The experimental campaign involved two series of specimens, NX10 and TC10.
 The NX10 specimens were studied through combined Neutron and X-ray Computed Tomography (NCT and XCT), acquired before and after accelerated corrosion.
 Details about the NX10 series are further elaborated in Section 2.1.
-The TC10 specimens were designed to study the interaction between mortar cracking and transport of corrosion products from these cracks during the accelerated corrosion products, Inductively Coupled Plasma Mass Spectrometry (ICP-MS) was used.
+The TC10 specimens were designed to study the interaction between mortar cracking and transport of corrosion products from these cracks during the accelerated corrosion process.
+For the chemical analysis of transported corrosion products, Inductively Coupled Plasma Mass Spectrometry (ICP-MS) was used.
 Further information on the TC10 series is provided in Section 2.6.